ConfederacyOfGaia/Gaia/dms-guide.md

   - Port of Attleram
   - Bayonne
   - Squamusport
+  - Salinas
+  - Lares
+  - Mazurek
 - Islands in the Sea of Fallen Stars:
   - Darkmoon
-    - Home of the seafaring elves?
+    - Home of the seafaring elves

-  -
-- Put a secluded elf civilization in the middle of the sea.
+\page

+## Sunless Citadel

 \page

 ## Thieves Guilds